Hotel del Luna: People around Gu Chan-sung

-An evil Later Silla princess.
-After spending several centuries atoning for her sins, she is reincarnated as Lee Mi-ra, a doctor with a good personality and Chan-sung's ex-girlfriend from his university days.
+A ruthless Later Silla princess who engineers Man-wol's downfall and the destruction of those she loves.
+After spending several centuries atoning for her sins, she is reincarnated as Lee Mi-ra, a doctor and Chan-sung's ex-girlfriend from his university days.
+As Mi-ra, she is friendly and popular but still has a habit of taking advantage of others, which drove Chan-sung to leave her.